wizard1146/frwc-compendium-01/README.md

 ## SMART Objective

- - **Specific**: Compile **10 short stories** written by FRWC community members, each centred around a single FRWC token from the ecosystem, set within the Runiverse, and to be published as a unified short-story compendium
+ - **Specific**: Compile **10 short stories** written by FRWC community members for an adult audience, each centred around a single FRWC token from the ecosystem, set within the Runiverse, and to be published as a unified short-story compendium

  - **Measurable**:
 	 - 10 accepted stories